Orchiectomy: Simple orchiectomy

-A simple orchiectomy is commonly performed as part of gender reassignment surgery for transgender women, or as palliative treatment for advanced cases of prostate cancer.
+A simple orchiectomy is commonly performed as part of gender-affirming surgery for transgender women and non-binary people, or as palliative treatment for advanced cases of prostate cancer.
 A simple orchiectomy may also be required in the event of testicular torsion.

 For the procedure, the person lies flat on an operating table with the penis taped against the abdomen.
 The nurse shaves a small area for the incision.
 After anesthetic has been administered, the surgeon makes an incision in the midpoint of the scrotum and cuts through the underlying tissue.
 The surgeon removes the testicles and parts of the spermatic cord through the incision.
 The incision is closed with two layers of sutures and is covered with a surgical dressing.
 If desired, prosthetic testicles can be inserted before the incision is closed to present an outward appearance of a pre-surgical scrotum.

 Subcapsular orchiectomy

 A subcapsular orchiectomy is also commonly performed for treatment of prostate cancer.
 The operation is similar to that of a simple orchiectomy, with the exception that the glandular tissue that surrounds each testicle is removed rather than the entire testis itself.
 This type of orchiectomy is performed to remove testosterone-producing glandular tissue while maintaining the appearance of an ordinary scrotum.